kig/canvas3d-tests/README.md

 THESE TESTS ARE DEPRECATED IN FAVOR OF THE WEBGL TESTS
 ======================================================

+Please see <a href="http://www.khronos.org/webgl/wiki/Testing/Conformance">the official WebGL test suite</a>.

-I don't know if I can be arsed to port these over to the WebGL test harness (programming does not align with my happiness vector right now, and has never aligned with my financial well-being vector).
+I'm not going to port these tests over to the WebGL test harness (programming does not align with my happiness vector right now, and has never aligned with my financial well-being vector).
 But if You, Dear Reader, have such fire and gusto burning in your bright beacon of a mind as to undertake the task, feel free to nick whatever you deem useful.

 Tests for the WebGL canvas context